 I was born in Derby, the cradle of the Industrial Revolution and therefore the unlikely birthplace of the modern world itself.
 Originally a market town, I have always had trouble regarding it as a city, despite its cathedral.
 My childhood years spanned the 1980s.
 It was the time of Thatcherite England and, while never regarding myself ultimately in political terms, even as a young boy there was no escape from politics.
 We lived in the shadow of the Iron Curtain and there seemed a very real threat of Soviet nuclear invasion that might, so we were told, terminate the entire species.
 The threat of AIDS meant that the very act which created us could now also destroy us.
 In England it was also the time of Arthur Scargill, pit closures and the miners’ strikes.
 I remember too the Gulf War breaking out on my fifteenth birthday.

 By far my strongest sense of culture came from my immediate locality, from my home and family.
 When I was small I was entranced by the books Life Before Man, Where the Wild Things Are and Wind in the Willows.
 I became familiar with the illustrations of Arthur Rackham, Eric Gill, Eric Fraser, Jim Fitzpatrick and others.
 Thomas Bewick and Charles Tunnicliffe provided excellent introductions to the natural world, especially of birds.
-My earliest sense of rhythm and rhyme perhaps came from Other Men’s Flowers, Palgrave’s Golden Treasury and other anthologies on the bookshelves.
-Reproductions of Breughel, Botticelli and Robert Campin adorned the walls.
+My earliest sense of rhythm and rhyme perhaps came from Other Men’s Flowers, This Way Delight, Palgrave’s Golden Treasury and other anthologies on the bookshelves.
+Reproductions of Breughel, Botticelli, Samuel Palmer and Robert Campin adorned the walls.
 At the age of nine I started getting 2000AD, Britain’s best comic, and began writing and drawing my own stories.

-One of the most important things that happened in my life happened before I was born.
+Paradoxically, one of the most important things that happened in my life happened before I was born.
 Being younger than my siblings, I was still in the womb when my sister died at the age of nine.
 I would later come to regard this potent memento mori as a determinant of my entire psychology.
 I have had an almost medieval sense of mortality ever since.
-Unlike my two older brothers I was sent to a Catholic senior school, but the only teacher to affect me positively there played truant even more frequently than I did.
+Unlike my two older brothers I went to a Catholic senior school, but the only teacher to affect me positively there played truant even more frequently than I did.
 A renegade Catholic now, it is true that when leaving Catholicism it never quite left me: the imagery and the liturgy feel like they are genetically part of me.

 As a teenager I wrote and sang my own songs with other musicians, yet soon began to regard popular music as essentially an adolescent mode expressive in the main part of banal yet emotive incoherence.
 Catholic hymns and Irish folk songs from my childhood still move me far more deeply.
 If taste in music is in any way revealing, perhaps the piece of music which has meant the most to me throughout life is Spem in Alium by Thomas Tallis, which I first heard while drifting into sleep at the age of fourteen on makeshift bedding on the living room floor of my father’s garret.
 The choral harmonies seemed to me as if the gates of heaven, now closed, had swung wide open.